 In order for someone to gain access to classified information, he or she must receive “security clearance.”
 However, security clearance is only granted to individuals who have passed a rigorous background investigation.

-For an applicant to be approved, it must be found that his or her personal and professional history indicates strong moral character, honesty, reliability, sound judgement, and the utmost discretion.
+For an applicant to be approved, it must be found that his or her personal and professional history indicates strong moral character, honesty, reliability, sound judgment, and the utmost discretion.
 In light of that, a conviction for driving under the influence (DUI) could sabotage an application for security clearance, especially if the DUI is recent.

 After someone is given what’s called a “conditional offer of employment,” he or she must complete a Standard Form 86, Questionnaire for National Security Positions, as well as other forms as required.
 All applicants are expected to be thorough and honest when filling out the questionnaire and other required forms.
 Upon completion of the security questionnaire, Human Resources submits the security package to the Department of State’s Office of Personnel Security and Suitability.